 This is why TruthNutra carries product like Melatonin Liquid, which helps regulate your circadian rhythm.

 Didn’t we say earlier that you would be happy at the first item on this list?
-Yes, you can boost magnesium (and therefore testosterone) by eating chocolate.
+Yes, you can boost magnesium levels (and therefore testosterone) by eating chocolate.
 However, don’t go buying a bulk bag of Hershey Kisses at your local Walmart just yet.

 When we say chocolate, we’re not talking about your typical Snickers bar or See’s candy.
 We’re talking about raw cacao in its unrefined form.
 100 grams of cacao contains 130% of your daily recommended magnesium intake.